SebastiaanZ/workshop-python-internals/README.md

 nodes in the tree structure.
 For each node type, a dedicated `compiler_visit` function gets called that defines how the compiler will handle that node.
-This function may ask the compiler to visit child nodes of the current node, like the left or right operant of a binary operation.
+This function may ask the compiler to visit child nodes of the current node, like the left or right operand of a binary operation.

 A lot of these `compiler_visit_*` functions contain a `switch` block,